dsaidgovsg/ilytics-frontend/README.md

 - `npm run serve`

-## Deployment Instruction
+## Auto-Deployment

+This repo has CI/CD setup.

+To deploy manually:

 - `npm run build` to generate `dist` folder

-- Upload the content in `dist` to s3 ilytics bucket (This part will need to automate)
+- Upload the content in `dist` to s3 ilytics bucket

-## Things to do
-Refactor the code